MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/accounts-payable/config-invoice-capture.md

  2. **Sync by legal entity** - The administrator can select one or multiple legal entities and sync the vendors in the selected legal entities.
  3. **Sync by selection** - Administrators can search and select one or multiple vendors and sync the selected vendor.

-An Accounts Payable administrator has the option to initiate vendor synchronization manually or in real-time.
-To enable real-time synchronization, please activate the "Sync all vendors" checkbox next to the onboarded legal entity under Accounts Payable > Setup > Invoice Capture in Dynamics 365 Finance.
+An Accounts Payable administrator can initiate the vendor synchronization manually or in real-time.
+To enable real-time synchronization, go to:
+1. In Dynamics 365 Finance, **Accounts payable > Setup > Invoice capture**.
+2. Select the **Sync all vendors** checkbox next to the onboarded legal entity.